 Our clients’ pages have continued to thrive and on average engagement levels of between 10 – 14% well above the average of 0,5% – 0.99% and because we are creative and methodical in planning with our clients’ advertising spend, they are continuing to grow their Facebook communities successfully and with realistic spend.

-Isn’t it time you placed your social media in the hands of qualified experts in Luxury PR?
+Isn’t it time you placed your social media in the hands of qualified experts in Social Media Marketing & PR?